Preventive healthcare: Access

+Some groups are at a disadvantage when it comes to health, not because of qualities they're born with but because of socioeconomic factors they experience in life.
 The 2011 National Health Interview Survey performed by the Centers for Disease Control was the first national survey to include questions about ability to pay for food.
 Difficulty with paying for food, medicine, or both is a problem facing 1 out of 3 Americans.
 If better food options were available through food banks, soup kitchens, and other resources for low-income people, obesity and the chronic conditions that come along with it would be better controlled.
 A food desert is an area with restricted access to healthy foods due to a lack of supermarkets within a reasonable distance.
 These are often low-income neighborhoods with the majority of residents lacking transportation.
 There have been several grassroots movements since 1995 to encourage urban gardening, using vacant lots to grow food cultivated by local residents.
 Mobile fresh markets are another resource for residents in a "food desert", which are specially outfitted buses bringing affordable fresh fruits and vegetables to low-income neighborhoods.

 Food education and guidance

-It has been proposed that healthy longevity diets are included in standard healthcare as switching from a "typical Western diet" could often extend life by a decade.
+It has been proposed that healthy diets are included in standard healthcare as switching from a "typical Western diet" could often extend life by a decade.

 Protective measures

 Specific protective measures such as water purification, sewage treatment, and the development of personal hygienic routines, such as regular hand-washing, safe sex to prevent sexually transmitted infections, became mainstream upon the discovery of infectious disease agents and have decreased the rates of communicable diseases which are spread in unsanitary conditions.

 Scientific advancements in genetics have contributed to the knowledge of hereditary diseases and have facilitated progress in specific protective measures in individuals who are carriers of a disease gene or have an increased predisposition to a specific disease.
 Genetic testing has allowed physicians to make quicker and more accurate diagnoses and has allowed for tailored treatments or personalized medicine.

 Food safety has a significant impact on human health and food quality monitoring has increased.

 Water, including drinking water, is also monitored in many cases for securing health.
 There also is some monitoring of air pollution.
 In many cases, environmental standards such as via maximum pollution levels, regulation of chemicals, occupational hygiene requirements or consumer protection regulations establish some protection in combination with the monitoring.

-Preventive measures like vaccines and medical screenings are also important.
+Preventive measures like vaccines are also important.
 Using PPE properly and getting the recommended vaccines and screenings can help decrease the spread of respiratory diseases, protecting the healthcare workers as well as their patients.